-With the implementation of the Student Centered Funding Formula, total funded FTES will be calculated using a three-year rolling average.
-Actual FTES reported in 2021-22 was 13,513.
-The chart below shows actual FTES reported for 2021-22 fiscal year as well as the previous six years.
+Under the Student Centered Funding Formula, total funded FTES is calculated using a threeyear rolling average.
+Actual FTES reported in 2022-23 was 14,588.
+The chart below shows actual FTES reported for 2022-23 fiscal year as well as the previous six years.
 Both campuses are addressing the reduction in FTES with the goal of removing barriers so that students are able to return and creating a safe campus environment so that they feel comfortable when they return.